NorthernScott/exu-website/docs/the-party/shin-cherou.md

 - Has a tiny awakened shrub.
 Speaks whatever Beth’s main language is.
 	- She prunes it regularly like a bonsai.
 	- Name: Shrub

+## Quest

+> [!NOTE|inline end] Trinket
+>
+> A silver bell without a clapper.
+Doesn’t recall where she got it, but she knows that her little brother broke it.